AhmedSayed97/Ahmed-s-Portfolio/README.md

 # [Excel project: Online Automotive Sales in Turkey](https://github.com/AhmedSayed97/Ahmed-s-Portfolio/blob/main/files/online_car-sales.xlsx)

-I worked on this project to show my skills in data cleaning using Excel .
+I worked on this project to show my skills in data cleaning using Excel.

-* I got the data from kaggle's datasets.
+* I got the data from Kaggle's datasets.
 * used Excel to clean the dataset.
 * inserted the dataset into a table.
 * deleted useless columns.
 * Removed missing values in some columns.
-* checked for duplicates (no duplicates founded).
+* checked for duplicates (no duplicates found).
 * modified some values in color column **dark_dray** to **dark_gray**.
 * created new columns **color edited** and **fuel edited** using **PROPER** function.
-* modified misspelled cities names.
+* modified misspelled city names.
 * deleted string **TL** from price column using **Find&Replace**, then edited the column's format to **Number** and renamed the column header.

 **dataset link: https://www.kaggle.com/datasets/bimervos/online-automotive-sales-statistics-volkswagen**